 Several weeks later, Defense issued a subpoena ordering NICB to produce the entire file related to the fire.
 In response, they received the files, but also received a copy of the email from Cesario to Rowe containing the link to the Box account.
 Despite the confidentiality notice, Defense reviewed the contents without notifying the opposing legal team that they’d received potentially privileged information.

 The exposure of the documents was revealed to Harleyville after several months, when it received a thumb drive from Defense with documents that included its own privileged data.

 Harleyville then moved, unsuccessfully, to have Defense disqualified.

 But Judge Pamela Meade Sargent slammed both sides.
 Harleyville had waived privilege by failing to take reasonable steps to protect privileged data, she said.
 The judge characterized the unsecured Box account as the digital equivalent of leaving the case files on a park bench.

 Defense was errant as well, she said, and was ordered to pick up the tab for the ruling.

-The pertinent portion is reproduced below, or you can read the entire decision yourself here.
-(See notes 1 and 2, below.)
+The pertinent portion of the Judge’s holding is reproduced at the end of this post, or you can read the entire decision yourself here.

 HOW A BUSINESS ASSOCIATES AGREEMENT CAN BE USEFUL

-Information has a way of slipping its leash, and the data security folklore is full of stories about costly, devastating third-party screw-ups, and fatal mistakes by employees, whether well-intentioned or otherwise.
+Information has a way of slipping its leash.
+The data security folklore is full of stories about costly, devastating third-party screw-ups, and fatal mistakes by employees, whether well-intentioned or otherwise.